 Now that you know all the roof components, you know just how important it is to protect your roof from damage.
 Choosing sturdy shingles, diligently placing a starter strip to prevent water seepage, and strategically placing drip edge on the steep edges of your roof will all help protect your roof from water damage.
 However, this is often not enough to completely prevent water from finding its way under your roof.

 Most homeowners don’t realize that their gutters, also known as eavestroughs, are actually one of the most essential roof components.
-By protecting your gutters with a top notch gutter protection system like LeafFilter, you’ll ensure that leaves and debris will never build up and clog the system.
+By protecting your gutters with a top notch gutter protection system like LeafFilter, you’ll ensure that leaves and debris won’t build up and clog the system.
 This means water won’t have the chance to overflow and make its way under your shingles.
 With LeafFilter, you can rest assured you’ll have clog-free gutters for the lifetime of your home.

 Get your free estimate from LeafFilter by filling out the form on our website today!